(1) This section applies in the case of a company which is being wound up by the court in England and Wales.

 (b) from the company's contributories, if requested to do so by one-tenth in value of the contributories.]

-(3) The liquidator may apply to the court (in the prescribed manner) for directions in relation to any particular matter arising
+(3) The liquidator may apply to the court (in the prescribed manner) for directions in relation

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.